geekodour/gitpushblog/README.md

 ## NOTE:
 **The README is not written properly, I am not able to explain things properly, I'll improve it later** Also there are a lot of issues, i'll add them when I get time.
-Also you might see a lot of closed issues that are the same. just ignore dem closed issues.
 Also, this right now probably has 0 SEO optimizations. will have to look into that too, right now just making sure that this atleast 'just works'.
 - Also, `npm install` takes a while, mainly to download the postcss libraries, any alternatives?